gisynw/Medium-Hyperplane-and-Maximal-Margin-Classifier/README.md

 ![supportvector_margin_hyperplane](https://github.com/gisynw/Medium-Hyperplane-and-Maximal-Margin-Classifier/assets/25189735/ceeee7f4-f190-49e7-abc3-94010fe42937)

 ## Credits
-This blog is written based on Gareth, J., Daniela, W., Trevor, H., & Robert, T. (2013).
+This blog is written based on Chapter 09 in Gareth, J., Daniela, W., Trevor, H., & Robert, T. (2013).
 An introduction to statistical learning: with applications in R. Spinger.

 Part of the code is from [here](https://www.datacamp.com/tutorial/support-vector-machines-r)